 Are there limitations to body weight resistance training?

-There now appears little doubt that strength can be increased by progressing to tougher versions of a body weight exercise.
-However, it’s clear that there’s going to be a ceiling at some point.
+There now appears little doubt that you can increase your strength by progressing to tougher versions of a bodyweight exercises.
+However, it’s also clear that there’s going to be a ceiling at some point.

-If maximum strength could be achieved with body weight alone, then athletes in all sports would not need to use barbells and other free weights, and yet we see almost all of them hit the iron as a core part of their conditioning plans.
+If maximum strength could be achieved with bodyweight alone, then athletes in all sports wouldn’t need to use barbells and other free weights.
+Yet we see almost all athletes hit the iron as a core part of their conditioning plans.

-One disadvantage of body weight training by itself for overall body strength and muscle development is that body weight exercises can’t be progressed with the same kind of precision as you can achieve with free weights.
-With free weights you know exactly how much resistance is added, and it can be added in tiny increments (even as low as 2.5 to 5 pounds at a time), and recorded in a journal for progress tracking.
+One disadvantage of bodyweight training by itself for overall strength and muscle development is that body weight exercises can’t be progressed with the same kind of precision as you can achieve with free weights.
+With free weights, you know exactly how much resistance is added, and it can be added in tiny increments (even as low as 2.5 to 5 pounds at a time).
+You can record that in a journal for progress tracking.

 You can gain an impressive amount of strength and muscle with body weight exercise alone.
-Supporting this idea, we’ve now seen a study that confirms scientifically how body weight training can be used to increase strength as much as free weights, at least in the short term.
-All you need to do is use progressively harder versions of a body weight pushing movement.
+Supporting this idea, this recent study confirms it: You can use bodyweight training to increase strength as much as free weights, at least in the short term.
+All you need to do is use progressively harder versions the exercise.
+Again progressive overload is the key.

-Body weight resistance training can also be used to help maintain the strength and muscle you build from free weight training, as long as you use a hard enough variation of the body weight move relative to your current fitness level.
+Bodyweight resistance training can also be used to help maintain the strength and muscle you build from free weight training.
+The important things is that you use a hard enough variation of the bodyweight move relative to your current fitness level.
 Don’t keep doing endless repetitions of beginner variations if there’s a harder one you can work up to.

-Despite some limitations, Body weight resistance exercise has been proven to be a valuable training tool.
-Bodyweight exercises like push-ups are not only effective, they also offer you convenience and value, since you can do it anywhere for free – at home, in hotel rooms, or outdoors.
+Despite some limitations, bodyweight resistance exercise is a proven, valuable training tool.
+Bodyweight exercises like push-ups are not only effective, they also offer you convenience and value, since you can do them anywhere for free – at home, in hotel rooms, or outdoors.

-Even if you love pumping iron and training in well-equipped gyms, don’t write off body weight resistance training – it may not be better than barbell and dumbbell training, but they do work, and if you learn how to do the more advanced, harder progressions of push-ups, you can keep making gains for a long time.
+Even if you love pumping iron and training in well-equipped gyms, don’t write off bodyweight resistance training.
+Exercises like push-ups may not be better than barbell and dumbbell training, but they do work, and if you learn how to do the more advanced, harder progressions of push-ups, you can keep making gains for a long time.

 Train hard and expect success,